klamma/ar-for-eu-book/_chapters/chapters/dialogueunderstanding.md

-**Step 3.1.** Click on “Content Catalog” > “General” can be added to skill (it includes lots of basic contents of conversation, like good morning.
+**Step 3.1.** Click on Content Catalog > General can be added to skill (it includes lots of basic contents of conversation, like good morning.
 But in this tutorial, we are not going to use it)

 <figure>
     <img src="{{pathToRoot}}/assets/figures/dialogue_understanding/Step%203.1.png" style="align:left; width: 60%; height: 60%; border: 15px solid;